tenox7/autosnap/README.md

 * The syntax is: `zrs.sh <volname> <type> <#max>`
 * Volname is a ZFS/BTRFS volume name.
 * Type is the name of a schedule for example `hourly`, `daily`, `weekly`, `mickey_mouse`, `donald_duck`.
 It can also be empty `""` if you have only one schedule.
-* The 3rd parameter is the max snapshot number in sequence starting from 0.
+* The 3rd parameter is the max snapshot number in sequence starting from 0, or number of snapshots -1.
 * Example: `autosnap.sh mypics hourly 7` will produce 8 snapshots named hourly0 to hourly7

 ## Legal Stuff